joyce-acg54/IBM-Data-Science-Certification/README.md

 # IBM Data Science - Professional Certification Capstone
-This is a repository for my IBM Data Science Certification Capstone
+This is a repository for my IBM Data Science Certification Capstone.

-Certification include courses:
+Certification includes courses:

 - What is Data Science?
 - Tools for Data Science